Text RELATE to 741741

 Call or Text 988

-The National Suicide Prevention Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress, 24 hours a day, 7 days a week.
+The 988 Suicide & Crisis Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress, 24 hours a day, 7 days a week.
 Services are also available in Spanish and for individuals who are deaf or hard of hearing.

 During business hours, students can call Counseling Services at 530-752-0871 or visit Student Health and Counseling Service’s (SHCS) Acute Care Clinic on the first floor of the Student Health and Wellness Center for a crisis consultation.
 When SHCS is closed, Crisis Consultation Services can be accessed by calling the same number and following the after hours prompts.
 For more details about these services, including same-day crisis appointments, please visit the SHCS Crisis Care and Urgent Help webpage.

 Mental health support is available for you.
 We are here to listen.
 UC Davis offers mental health appointments, confidential resources and additional support services.
 UC Davis Counseling Services offers no-cost individual brief therapy for all registered students.
 Individual counseling is offered throughout campus.
 Explore some of the SHCS mental health support services below: